learningequality/kolibri-docs/docs/tutorials/rpi.rst

 This guide provides a step-by-step setup of Kolibri but does not try to explain basic concepts for your Raspberry Pi.
 If you are new to the system, you are encouraged to read the official `Getting Started <https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started>`__ guide for basic knowledge about setting up your device.

+In doubt about which Raspbian to choose?
+We recommend using Raspbian Lite if you are comfortable with an environment that only has a terminal and no graphical user interface.
+Using the desktop version will consume more CPU, memory and electricity.
+Finally, you do have the option to :ref:`switch off the desktop environment <rpi_tip_desktop_disable>` once you have finished setting up the device.

 We install Kolibri as one of the very final step.
 But please read and complete the prior steps.

 Setting up the SD card